guys-in-the-cloud/cloud-skill-boosts/Challenge-labs/Set Up and Configure a Cloud Environment in Google Cloud: Challenge Lab.md

 gcloud projects add-iam-policy-binding $DEVSHELL_PROJECT_ID --member=user:$USER_NAME2 --role=roles/editor
 ```

-## In the Jenkins console output if you see All nodes of label 'valkyrie-app' are offline then <br>
-  first delete the existing 'valkyrie-app' pipeline: in the left hand side > delete pipeline > repeat the process from Manual thing section <b>3rd point</b>
 # Congratulations you've completed your challenge lab
 ## Happy Learning
 ## See you in the cloud...